Have you been binge watching as much TV as I have lately? I think I might have a problem.

 Adventure Time is one of my all-time favorite shows.
 It ran from 2010 to 2018 with a whopping 10 seasons and 274 episodes.
 Like Summer Camp Island, each of the episodes are short, about 10 to 15 minutes each.
 However, there are also three hour-long specials as part of the Distant Lands collection that go more in-depth on some of the characters.

-Many of the episodes of Adventure Time are fun for kids, as it has a cheery and colorful art style and playful story.
-But keep in mind that it is largely geared toward adults, as it also has some spookier settings, more jarring situations, and unusual characters that might be a bit unsettling for younger audiences.
+Many of the episodes of Adventure Time are fun for kids.
+It has a cheery and colorful art style and playful story.
+But keep in mind that it is largely geared toward adults.
+It also has some spookier settings, more jarring situations, and unusual characters that might be a bit unsettling for some.

-When I first started watching Adventure Time, I was caught off guard by the endings to many of the episodes, as they often just stopped suddenly without any kind of wrap up.
+When I first started to stream on HBO Max, I was caught off guard by the endings to many of the episodes.
+Some episodes stopped suddenly without any kind of wrap up.
 Once I realized it was part of the humor and style of the show, I was able to settle in and enjoy the unique world building and diverse cast of characters.

 Oh, and let’s not forget the voice talent of Jeremy Shada.
-If you liked watching Voltron Legendary Defender on Netflix, you’ll be happy to hear the voice of Lance on screen as the show’s main character Finn the human.
-Jeremy sings and raps throughout the show, and the songs are so fun and short that I’ve added the Adventure Time music to my Spotify playlist.
+If you liked watching Voltron Legendary Defender on Netflix, you’ll be happy to hear the voice of Lance on screen.
+He plays as the show’s main character Finn the human.
+Jeremy sings and raps throughout the show.
+The songs are so fun and short that I’ve added the Adventure Time music to my Spotify playlist.

 3. Over the Garden Wall

-I watch Over the Garden Wall every year around Halloween, but sometimes I watch the show throughout the year just because it’s that good.
+I watch Over the Garden Wall every year around Halloween.
+However, sometimes I watch the show throughout the year just because it’s that good.

-Unlike Adventure Time with its lengthy run, Over the Garden Wall only has 10 episodes.
+Unlike Adventure Time with its lengthy run, Over the Garden Wall only has 10 episodes to stream on HBO Max.
 No, it didn’t get cancelled.
-This mini-series completely wrapped up its delightful story in that short amount of time, and you can binge watch the entire show in a couple of hours.
+This mini-series completely wrapped up its delightful story in that short amount of time.
+You can binge the entire show in a couple of hours.

 Over the Garden Wall has cheery and adorable characters, but many of the episodes are too dark and spooky for younger kids.
 It’s a world you can’t help but get lost in, and whenever the villain shows, I get a bit goosebumpy (in a good way).
 The show captures that chilly autumn feeling so well that it makes me want to snuggle into a blanket and be cozy for a while.